 - medConfidential submits evidence to the House of Lords AI Select Committee in September, with a December supplementary (note paragraph 68).

-- After reflection, the entire process was unnecessary.
+- After reflection, the entire process was unnecessary; (it was)

 medConfidential’s specific interest in “AI” began with a data scandal involving Google DeepMind, but has since picked up many related issues.
 For companies seeking to make money from data about people – and public bodies that either have a statutory duty, or simply want to provide services to people – to a first approximation, the only data that matters is health data.